Jai-veer07/Induction-Program/Readme.md

 🗓️ Day 3 → 04-08-25(⚛️ Clubs, Exams & Physics Fun)

 - Early start with the **Causmic Club** — insight into campus events.
+Student -led organisation showing how active and creative our community is.
 - Exam rules by **Dr. Randhir Singh** .
 He clarified the guidelines and procedures we must follow during assessments
 - Human Values session 2 with **Dr. Priya Darshni**.
 Physical Facility,Self introspection,etc.
 - Engaging Physics lecture by **Prof. Amarjot Kaur**. which was engaging and informative.Syllabus,Exams Pattern,etc.